We are the UK’s largest professional membership body for security professionals, with over 3,500 members to date.

 Unless otherwise stated:

-Members are notified of upcoming events through the Institute’s weekly eNews bulletins and via our social media
+Members are notified of upcoming events through the Institute’s weekly eNews bulletins sent every Friday, and via our social media channels.

-Read more about Send a Cow and how you can support the charity through fundraising and donations HERE.
+Read more about Security Benevolant Fund and how you can support the charity through fundraising and donations HERE.

 The following businesses share the beliefs and ideals of the Security Institute and either formally or informally support the Institute through a variety of activities.

 The Security Institute and ITN Productions have produced a news and current affairs style programme hosted by national newsreader Natasha Kaplinksy.
 ‘Creating a Security Culture’ brings to life the vital security sector through compelling interviews, reports and sponsored editorial profiles form leading organisations.

 ‘Creating a Security Culture’ looks closely at how and what makes us feel safe online, in the workplace and during a day out.